-Across all industries, we see a tail off in CTR after five pushes.
-Three seems to possess some of its famous magical properties here, giving better results than two.
+Across all industries, we see a tail off in CTR after 5 pushes, 3 seems to possess some of its famous magical properties here, giving better results than 2.

 Using their push notification data, VWO Engage identify the ideal number of pushes by industry.
 According to these numbers, careers & training apps and digital marketing agencies can profit from sending more push notifications.
 Those in arts/sports/entertainment and online directories, on the other hand, should practice restraint (among others).

-Ideal number of push notifications for maximum CTR by industry
+Ideal number of push notifications sent daily for maximum CTR by industry

 Source: VWO Engage